 Enrollment Resolution Services (ERS);

-a managed care organization; or
+a managed care organization (MCO); or

 other reliable sources.

-The MN/LOC Assessment status of "MN Denied" in the Long-term Care (LTC) Portal is the period when the STAR+PLUS HCBS program applicant's or member's physician has 14 days to submit additional information.
+The MN/LOC Assessment status of "MN Denied" in the Texas Medicaid & Healthcare Partnership (TMHP) Long-term Care (LTC) Online Portal is the period when the STAR+PLUS HCBS program applicant's or member's physician has 14 days to submit additional information.
 Once an MN/LOC Assessment status is in "MN Denied" status, several actions may occur:

-MN Approved: The status changes to "MN Approved" if the Texas Medicaid & Healthcare Partnership (TMHP) doctor overturns the denial because additional information is received;
+MN Approved: The status changes to "MN Approved" if the TMHP physician overturns the denial because additional information is received;

-Overturn Doctor Review Expired: The status changes to "Overturn Doctor Review Expired" when the 14 day period for the TMHP doctor to overturn the denied MN has expired.
-No additional information was submitted for the doctor review.
+Overturn Doctor Review Expired: The status changes to "Overturn Doctor Review Expired" when the 14 day period for the TMHP physician to overturn the denied MN has expired.
+No additional information was submitted for the physician review.
 The denied MN remains in this status unless a fair hearing is requested; or

-Doctor Overturn Denied: The status changes to "Doctor Overturn Denied" when additional information is received but the TMHP doctor does not believe the information submitted is sufficient to approve an MN.
+Doctor Overturn Denied: The status changes to "Doctor Overturn Denied" when additional information is received but the TMHP physician does not believe the information submitted is sufficient to approve an MN.
 The denied MN remains in this status unless a fair hearing is requested.

-The PSU staff must not mail Form H2065-D to deny the STAR+PLUS HCBS program case until after 14 days from the date the "MN Denied" status appears in the LTC Portal.
+The PSU staff must not mail Form H2065-D to deny the STAR+PLUS HCBS program case until after 14 days from the date the "MN Denied" status appears in the TMHP LTC Online Portal.
 The PSU staff must meet initial certification and annual assessment time frames unless the time frames cannot be met due to the pending MN status.
 All delays must be documented.

-3632.6 Denial/Termination Due to Inability to Locate the Member
+3632.6 Denial or Termination Due to Inability to Locate the Member

-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-The STAR+PLUS Home and Community Based Services (HCBS) program must be denied/terminated when Program Support Unit (PSU) staff are notified that a member cannot be found.
+The STAR+PLUS Home and Community Based Services (HCBS) program must be denied or terminated when Program Support Unit (PSU) staff are notified that a member cannot be found.
 PSU staff must send Form H2065-D, Notification of Managed Care Program Services, within two business days of notification.
 Notification can come from:

 monthly reports;